MichaelGarcia1011/NTT-Projects/README.md

 ![image](https://github.com/MichaelGarcia1011/NTT-Projects/assets/150825876/20183d1e-71a7-4d67-8924-88113d99a065)

-# Stage5 : FTP Setup
+# STAGE 5 : FTP Setup

-## Step 1
+## Step 1: Prepare a Win2012r2 server
-In GNS3, drag a server into project and rename to FTP host.
+In GNS3 - Drag a server into project and rename to FTP host.
 - Static IP: 10.128.10.21
 - Subnet mask: 255.255.255.0
 - Default Gateway: 10.128.10.1